vergoh/vnstat-docker/README.md

   - The proper solution would be to update libseccomp2 to a more recent version than currently installed
 - The http server binds by default to all interfaces using the port specified with the `HTTP_PORT` variable.
 As `--network=host` needs to be enabled, the usual Docker port mapping with `-p` or `--publish` isn't available with this container.
 Visibility of the http server can be restricted using firewall rules or binding the http server to a specific IP address using the `HTTP_BIND` variable.
 Localhost access can be enforced by setting `HTTP_BIND` as `127.0.0.1`.
   - See the full list of available environment variables below
+  - Alternatively see the two container solution using docker-compose explained below
 - Image output is available at `http://localhost:8685/` (using default port)
 - Json output is available at `http://localhost:8685/json.cgi` (using default port)
 - Add `-v some_local_directory:/var/lib/vnstat` to map the database directory to the local filesystem if easier access/backups is needed